scalar-labs/docs-scalardl/docs/3.7/scalar-kubernetes/ManualDeploymentGuideScalarDLAuditorOnAKS.md

 **Note:** This guide follows the second recommended way, "Use different VNets."

 ## Step 1.
-Subscribe to ScalarDL Ledger and ScalarDL Auditor in Azure Marketplace
+Get the ScalarDL Ledger and ScalarDL Auditor container images

-You must get the ScalarDL Ledger and ScalarDL Auditor container images by visiting [Azure Marketplace](https://azuremarketplace.microsoft.com/en/marketplace/apps/scalarinc.scalardl) and subscribing to ScalarDL Ledger and ScalarDL Auditor.
-For details on how to subscribe to ScalarDL Ledger and ScalarDL Auditor in Azure Marketplace, see [Get Scalar products from Microsoft Azure Marketplace](AzureMarketplaceGuide.md#get-scalar-products-from-microsoft-azure-marketplace).
+You must get the ScalarDL Ledger and ScalarDL Auditor container images.
+For details, see [How to get the container images of Scalar products](../scalar-kubernetes/HowToGetContainerImages.md).

 ## Step 2.
 Create an AKS cluster for ScalarDL Ledger